stemke/SLmonitoring/manage-notified-users-standard-monitoring.md

 # Managing notified users for standard monitoring
 {: #managing-notified-users-for-standard-monitoring}

 Notified users for the standard monitoring service receive automated notifications any time a device does not respond to a ping in the allotted response time.
-You can add or remove notified users at any time, and notified users must be on the account that is associated with the device to receive a notification.
+You can add or remove notified users at anytime, and notified users must be on the account that is associated with the device to receive a notification.
 Follow these steps to manage notified users for the standard monitoring service.
 {:shortdesc}

 ## Before you begin